Home » Blogs » Stock Market 1O1 » Alpha in Stock Market: Definition and Importance

 How can a fund manager generate alpha in trading?

-Now that we understand what alpha is and how it is calculated, let us explore a few basic strategies for attaining alpha in the stock market:
+Now that we understand what alpha is and how it is calculated, let us explore a few basic strategies for attaining alpha in stock market:

 Active portfolio management